gkorpal/gkorpal.github.io/_pages/book-list.md

 * **An Introduction to the Theory of Numbers** by *Ivan Niven, Herbert S. Zuckerman and Hugh L. Montgomery*: Covers all flavours of number theory in adequate detail.
 For a more gentle introduction, see Silverman's "A Friendly Introduction to Number Theory".

-*I don't know about a good introductory book on numerical analysis, graph theory, probability and statistics.*
+*I don't know about a good introductory book on numerical analysis, graph theory, probability or statistics.*